An initial proof of concept of applicative assertions in C# by Mark Seemann

 Outcomes #

 Running the test with the applicative assertions passes, as expected.
 In order to verify that it works as it's supposed to, I tried to sabotage the System Under Test (SUT) in various ways.
-First, I made the Delete method that handles DELETE requests a no-op, while still returning 200 OK.
-As you'd expect, the result is a test failure with this message:
+First, I made the Delete

-System.Exception : Expected NotFound, but got OK.
+Message: System.Exception : Expected NotFound, but got OK.

-This is the assertion that verifies that getResp.StatusCode is 404 Not Found.
-It fails because the sabotaged Delete method doesn't delete the reservation.
+This is the assertion that verifies that getResp.StatusCode

-Then I further sabotaged the SUT to also return an incorrect status code (400 Bad Request), which produced this failure message:
+Then I further sabotaged the SUT to also return an incorrect status code (400 Bad Request

-System.Exception : Actual status code: BadRequest.
+Message: System.Exception : Actual status code: BadRequest.
+Expected NotFound, but got OK.

 Notice that the message contains information about both failure conditions.

-Finally, I re-enabled the correct behaviour (deleting the reservation from the data store) while still returning 400 Bad Request:
+Finally, I re-enabled the correct behaviour (deleting the reservation from the data store) while still returning 400 Bad Request

-System.Exception : Actual status code: BadRequest.
+Message: System.Exception : Actual status code: BadRequest.

 As desired, the assertions collect all relevant failure messages.